kwinkunks/pymutt/readme.txt

 and you should get a figure closely resembling Percival and Walden figure 512.

+Look at the code in examples/minimalexamples.py for some easy-to-copy examples.

 Other Code
 ----------

-For a versatile, extensive, and newer fortran system see
+For a versatile, extensive, and newer fortran system for mtft see

      http://uniandes.academia.edu/gprieto